This policy provides for the administration of sick leave eligibility, accrual, usage, and reporting for UW–Madison employees.

 - An employee who uses sick leave remains in pay status and continues to accumulate sick leave.

-- An employee on unpaid leave of absence does not accrue sick leave, unless the employee is on military leave per the Military Leave Policy.
+- An employee on unpaid leave of absence does not accrue sick leave, unless the employee is on military leave per UW-5060 Military Leave.
 The employee will retain previously accumulated sick leave.

 - University Staff.